Zero paid placements. No brand can pay to rank higher on Simscanner.

 A useful starting point is to match the data bundle to your trip rather than the headline price.
 A long city break in Sofia spent on maps, messaging and the occasional video call rarely needs more than a few gigabytes, so a small or mid-size bundle is usually the best value.
 If you plan to stream, tether a laptop, or share a connection with family along the Black Sea coast, choose a larger bundle or an unlimited plan so you are not topping up on the road.
 If Bulgaria is your only destination, a country-specific eSIM tends to be the cheapest option; if you are touring the Balkans or pairing Bulgaria with Romania or Greece, a regional EU eSIM keeps one plan working across borders under EU roaming.
 Whichever you choose, confirm your phone is eSIM-capable and carrier-unlocked before you buy, as some regional handset variants do not support eSIM.

 Plans by brand for Bulgaria, including plan name, data, validity, price, currency, connected network, hotspot rule, KYC and top-up.
-All values are pending verification.
+All values are a modelled estimate.

 Brand Plan Data Validity Price (EUR) Network Hotspot KYC Top-up Source